Sports chaplain: Development of sports chaplaincy

-Chaplains to sports communities have existed since the middle of the 20th century and have significantly grown in the past 20 years.
-The United States, United Kingdom, New Zealand and Australia have well established Christian sports chaplaincy ministries.
+Chaplains to sports communities have existed since the middle of the 20th century and have significantly grown in the 1990s and 2000s.
+The United States, the United Kingdom, New Zealand, and Australia have well established Christian sports chaplaincy ministries.
 Since 2015 further sports chaplaincy ministries have developed in Hong Kong, France, Nederlands, South Africa, Guatemala, and Argentina.

-In 1982 a congress held in Hong Kong on sports mission saw sports chaplains and those interested in Mission to people engaged in sports come together from around the world including recognised representatives from North and South America, Europe, Africa, Asia, the subcontinent and Australasia.
-It was this congress that created the inspiration to further develop or initiate national sports missions and sports chaplains.
+In 1982 a congress held in Hong Kong on sports mission saw sports chaplains and those interested in mission to people engaged in sports come together from around the world including recognised representatives from North and South America, Europe, Africa, Asia, the Indian subcontinent and Australasia.
+It was this congress that created the inspiration to further develop or initiate national sports missions and sports chaplaincies.

 Resulting from this, the Major Sports Events Chaplaincy Committee was formed in 1990 to serve the IOC and International Paralympic Committee with the provision of sports chaplains.
 The provision of sports chaplains peaked at the London 2012 Olympics where 193 chaplains were appointed.

 In 2014 a summit of sports chaplain practitioners met in Hong Kong to formalize sports chaplaincy.
 Subsequent summits were held in Charlotte, NC 2017 - 18 with leaders from sports chaplaincy agencies Athletes in Action and Fellowship of Christian Athletes - the Global Sports Chaplaincy Association was formed, alongside a worldwide sports chaplain registry developed by CEDE SPORTS.
 The registry estimates as of 2018 there are over 10,000 sports chaplains globally, represented in over 50 countries.

 Since 2010 there has been a growth in the provision of chaplaincy to women's sport and paralympic sport.